farrael004/Graphical_Optimizer/README.md

 This project intends to create a hyperparameter graphical optimizer for python inspired by MATLAB's Experiment Manager.

-Currently this is an alpha implementation that requires pandastable and scikit-optimize installed as dependencies.
+Currently, this is an alpha implementation that requires pandastable and scikit-optimize installed as dependencies.

 The GraphicalOptimizer class creates the object that optimizes a given model using a set of hyperparameters.
 The hyperparameters along with the resulting model performance metrics are displayed